Jason Goes to Hell: The Final Friday: Plot

 Jason arrives and kills the officers while searching for Jessica, who he nearly possesses before Steven stops him again.
 Duke escapes from his cell in the resulting chaos.
 Now believing Steven, Jessica goes with him to the diner to get Stephanie.
 Jason arrives and is attacked by the owners and a waitress.
 Jessica and Steven discover that Duke has Stephanie, and he demands that Jessica meet him at the Voorhees house alone.

 Jessica abandons Steven, meets Duke, and is given a magic dagger which she can use to permanently kill Jason.
 An officer enters the diner and is possessed by Jason.
 Duke falls through the floor of the Voorhees house as Sheriff Landis and Officer Randy arrive to confront Jessica.
 Landis is accidentally killed with the dagger that Jessica drops.
 Jason, possessing Randy, attempts to be reborn through Stephanie, but Steven arrives and kills him with a machete.
 Jason's heart has become a demon which enters Diana, allowing Jason to be reborn in his original body as Steven and Jessica rescue Duke.

 While Steven and Jessica attempt to find the dagger, Duke distracts Jason and is killed.
 Jason and Steven fight while Jessica retrieves the dagger and stabs Jason.
 As the souls Jason killed are released, demons drag Jason into hell.
-Jessica and Steven walk off with Stephanie into the sunrise.
-A glove with bladed fingers bursts from the ground, grabs Jason's mask, and drags it underground.
+While Jessica and Steven walk off with Stephanie into the sunrise, a glove with bladed fingers bursts from the ground, grabs Jason's mask, and drags it underground.